“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

-Before starting the reaction, one must have to be ready for doing the lab work, for that wear a lab coat, gloves, mouth cap and head cap.
+- Before starting the reaction, one must have to be ready for doing the lab work, for that, wear a lab coat, gloves, a mouth cap, and a head cap.

-Take a sterile PCR tube and start adding reagents as shown into the table.
+Take a sterile PCR tube and start adding reagents as shown in the table.

 If you have a ready to use mastermix, you can add it directly, this will save time and increases the efficiency of the reaction.

-After the completion of reaction preparation, close all the cap of the tubes and spin it properly, so that all the reagents mix well.
+After the completion of reaction preparation, close all the tube caps and spin it properly, so that all the reagents mix well.

 Now put the tubes in the PCR machine one by one in the pre-set PCR protocol.
-Remember: don’t waste time in setting protocol during the PCR, set it before the reaction preparation and immediately run the PCR.
+Remember: don’t waste time setting protocol during the PCR, set it before the reaction preparation, and immediately run the PCR.